algorandfoundation/algokit-utils-py/docs/source/capabilities/transfer.md

 The following fields on `TransferAssetParameters` are required to transfer assets:

 -   `from_account`: The account or signer that will send the ALGOs
 -   `to_address`: The address of the account that will receive the ALGOs
-- `assetID`: The asset id that will be transfered
+-   `asset_id`: The asset id that will be transfered
 -   `amount`: The amount to send as the smallest divisible unit value

 ## Dispenser